 There are lots of ways to link your digital hearing aids to your mobile phone, television, tablet, or other devices.
 Certain manufacturer phone apps offer additional flexibility for people using hearing aids.
 Various Bluetooth-compatible accessories are available, too.

 Feedback Cancellation Systems

 Many digital hearing aids have several listening programs stored in their circuitry.
 This lets you select various microphone or hearing aid settings via a remote control or program button on the hearing aid.
-You can use different programs for noisy or quiet settings, or while listening to music or watching television.
+You can use different programs for listening in noisy or quiet settings, listening to music, or watching television.

 Digital Speech Enhancement

-During your initial consultation, your audiologist will evaluate your hearing loss and discuss which style and hearing aid technology are best for your listening needs.
+During your initial consultation, an audiologist will evaluate your hearing loss and discuss which style and hearing aid technology are best for your listening needs.
+You’ll be asked to complete questionnaires to help inform how much you may benefit from hearing aids.
 For a precise fit, we may need to take impressions of your ears.
 It takes about two weeks to receive your hearing aids.

-Your hearing aid fitting appointment includes fitting, programming, and education about the care of your hearing aids.
-You learn how to use your hearing aids, including inserting and removing them, the best way to clean and maintain them for optimal performance, and how to change the batteries.
-Payment in full is due at your initial hearing and fitting appointment.
+Your hearing aid fitting appointment includes fitting, programming, and learning about how to care for and use your hearing aids.
+You'll learn how insert and remove them, the best way to clean and maintain them for optimal performance, and how to change the batteries.
+Payment in full is due at this appointment.

 Your Hearing Aid Purchase

 - Trial Period: If you choose to return your hearing aid during the trial period (usually 30 or 60 days), you will receive a refund minus a dispensing fee.